yana282/Crime-Against-Women-in-India/README.md

  remain pervasive issues worldwide, affecting women’s safety, dowry death and overall well being.
-Desipte various legal frameworks and societal efforts, the incdence of these crimes continues to be alarmingly high.
+Desipte various legal frameworks and societal efforts, the incidence of these crimes continues to be alarmingly high.
 These issues affecting millions of women globally.
 The complexity of this issue's further compounded